openSUSE/people/sources/2007-08-10-francis-giannaros.md

 **Which members of the openSUSE community have you met in person?**

-Quite a few since I originally met all the guys doing talks at FOSDEM 2007, though Pascal Bleser and Benjamin Weber were also there which was great, and I later attended SUSE Hack Week in NÃ¼rnberg where there were hundreds of SUSE developers around.
+Quite a few since I originally met all the guys doing talks at FOSDEM 2007, though Pascal Bleser and Benjamin Weber were also there which was great, and I later attended SUSE Hack Week in Nürnberg where there were hundreds of SUSE developers around.

 **How many icons are currently on your desktop?**